dzsobacsi/dailygammon-championship/README.md

 # dailygammon-championship

-This script is supposed to help with the result administration.
+This package is supposed to help with the result administration.
 It collects match results based on match IDs and saves the results to an Excel file.
 Results are also output to the console, as shown in the picture below.
 For now, it works for finished matches only.

 ![results](pics/group_results.png)